National Film Board of Canada: Macerola administration

 Domville suggested Patrick Watson as his successor and the board of governors accepted him, but Fox declined as he wanted his Film and Video Policy to be considered by the cabinet first.
 Macerola became the acting commissioner of the NFB.
 Watson was instead appointed to the board of governors and became president of the CBC in 1989.
 Macerola left the NFB six months before the expiration of his term in order to join Lavalin in December 1988, and Joan Pennefather became the acting commissioner.

 Macerola oversaw a reorganization of the NFB which decreased its distribution offices from twenty-six to twelve and international offices to three.
 The NFB attempted to create a television channel in the 1980s.
 Marcel Masse gave them permission to attempt to create Young Canada Television (Tèlè-Jeunesse Canada), but the channel failed in June 1987, as the Department of Communications withdrew its financial support leading to the banks to also withdraw their support.
 Macerola's Five-Year Operational Plan saw the permanent staff of the NFB fall from 1,085 in 1982, to 728 in 1989, and the amount of work given to freelancers by 1986 was 67% for English productions and 57% for French productions.

-The NFB was given a honourary Oscar at the 61st Academy Awards in honour of its fiftieth anniversary.
+The NFB was given an honorary Oscar at the 61st Academy Awards in honour of its fiftieth anniversary.

+Pennefather administration

+In 1990, Wil Champbell and Roger Trottier asked Graydon McCrea about holding a meeting about the participation of First Nations people in the film industry.
+The NFB aided in the organization of the Aboriginal Film and Video Symposium in April 1991.
+The Aboriginal Film and Video Art Alliance (AFVAA) was formed as a result of this meeting.
+Studio One, meant for First Nations filmmakers, was formed on 9 June 1991, with a $250,000 budget and under McCrea's supervision.
+The studio's first film, Tlaxwes Wa: Strength of the River, was released in 1995.
+However, funding for the studio was ended on 31 March 1996.

+Modern

+As of 2025, the NFB has made 14,000 productions.
+It has received 78 Oscar nominations, with its 38 nominations for animated shorts placing it behind Disney and MGM in that category.